10-6-pursuit/project-budgeting-app/README.md

 ## Completion

-1. Create a GitHub repository for both the front-end and the back-end applications and upload your code to it.
+1. Create GitHub repositories for both the front-end and the back-end applications, one for each app, and upload your code to it. **Do not Clone this repo, create 2 new ones!**
 1. Your front-end repository should have a `readme.md` file with setup instructions for your application.
 1. Both the front-end and back-end applications should be successfully deployed to the web.
-   - Your readme should also include links to your back-end GitHub repository, both of your deployed URLs, and a link to the Trello board you used to manage your work.
+   - Your readme should also include links to your back-end GitHub repository, both of your deployed URLs

 #### Back-end feature requirements

 To complete the back-end application, you will need to build a RESTful server that performs CRUD actions on a single resource.

-4. Your server should incorporate at least one table that, at minimum, includes:
+4. Your server should incorporate at least one model for transactions that, at minimum, includes:
    - `id` - A unique number for each item
      - `item_name`- string - the name of the transaction (ie: income, savings, cat food, etc.)
      - `amount` -number - the amount of the transaction
      - `date`- string - the date should be a simple string.
 As a bonus activity, use the date object and date input field and format it to be human-readable
      - `from` - string - who this transaction was with (ie. employer, bank, pet store, grocery store, etc)
      - `category` - string - what category does this fall into (income, savings, pets, food, etc)
-1. A route exists to create new resources.
+1. A route exists to create new transactions.
-1. A route exists to read all resources.
+1. A route exists to read all transactions.
-1. A route exists to read a single resource.
+1. A route exists to read a single transaction.
-1. A route exists to update a single resource.
+1. A route exists to update a single transaction.
-1. A route exists to delete a single resource.
+1. A route exists to delete a single transaction.
 1. An appropriate "Not Found" response is given when a route is requested that does not match the created routes.
+1. Each Route has appropriate error handling using `if/else` or `try/catch` blocks.

+> **Note -** *Your routes should use the id of a transactions and not the index in the array!*

 ##### Back-end Example